 - Fit with policy and planning.

 - Construction phase impacts.

 - Operational phase impacts.

 - Cumulative Impacts.

 - Decommissioning phase impacts.

 - No-development option.

-The key social issues and associated significance ratings for the construction and operation phase apply to each of the four 100 MW PV SEFs associated with the Northern PV SEF Cluster, namely the:
+The key social issues and associated significance ratings for the construction and operation phase apply to each of the two PV SEFs associated with the Southern PV SEF Cluster, namely: